gkrein/gkrein.github.io/index.md

 <img src="/assets/images/gkrein.jpg" alt="Photo of Gastão Krein" style="max-width: 150px; float: left; margin: 0 1rem 1rem 0; border-radius: 6px;">

 Welcome!
 I’m a Research Professor at the Institute of Theoretical Physics (IFT) of the State University of São Paulo (UNESP).
-My research interests include quantum chromodynamics (QCD), confinement, dynamical chiral symmetry breaking, and related nonperturbative phenomena.
+My research interests are in the area of the strong interaction described by quantum chromodynamics (QCD).
+Specific topics of interests include quark-gluon confinement, dynamical quark and gluon mass generation, hadron structure and interactions, finite-temperature and high-density matter, and other related nonperturbative phenomena.
+More recently, I have been interesting in quantum information and computation applications in nuclear and particle physics.

 My teaching includes regular courses of the IFT graduate program and outreach lectures.

-My research interests include quantum chromodynamics (QCD), confinement, dynamical chiral symmetry breaking, and related nonperturbative phenomena.
-I also teach courses on quantum information and computation.

 To know more about my research and teaching activities, see above: **Researc**, **Publications**, and **Teaching**.